 Dear Friends of Old Songs,

-In 2023:
+In 2024:

-- Our instrument classes and jams will continue, and community dances are returning.
+• Our instrument classes and jams will continue, and community dances are returning.

 Our programs are only possible through the tireless work of the artists, our staff, our many volunteers, and your support.
 Your gift to the Old Songs Annual Fund benefits all aspects of our programs.
 With your help we can move past our organization’s challenges and keep our focus and energy where it matters most: on our larger traditional music and dance community.

 The many ways you can financially support Old Songs include direct donations one time or monthly, matching gifts (corporate or individual), legacy donations, bequests, securities donations, artist and/or festival sponsorships, and instrument donations.
 All donations, large or small, are important and we are grateful for each one.
-We thank all of you who have provided financial support in the past or given your time and moral support as a volunteer, and hope you are able once again to donate to Old Songs in this or other ways.
+We thank all of you who have provided financial support in the past or given your time and moral support as a volunteer, and hope you are able once again to donate to Old Songs in these or other ways.

 All of us at Old Songs wish you a happy, healthy, and peaceful holiday season.